joshbruce/fourth-earth-raw/public/content.md

 1. Players over Narrators
 2. Narrative over Mechanics
 3. Flow over Crunching
-4. Role play over Grinding to become a demigod and metagaming
+4. Role play over Grinding to become a demigod or metagaming
 5. Skill and proficiency over level and age
 6. Progressive disclosure over rewarding lore or system knowledge

 The core principles:

 1. Favor player success: Anyone can start at anytime and hold their own or join others.
 Anyone can do just about anything, once.
 Anyone can improve skills and proficiencies.
-2. The player defines the role: there are no innate bonuses or penalties resulting from character creation and there is no history of separatism and isolation from other species.
+2. The player defines the role: there are no innate bonuses or penalties resulting from character creation and there is no history of the setting built in.
-3. Healing, death, resurrection, and reincarnation: Players should be allowed to choose death or continuing with the same character, at a cost.
+3. Healing, death, resurrection, and reincarnation: Players should be allowed to choose death or continue with the same character, at a cost.

 ## Creating the setting